Barnaby Joyce tests positive for COVID while on US trip

 He has cancelled all meetings, and will remain in isolation for at least 10 days.
 Mr Joyce told Sky he would not seek any special exemptions to leave quarantine or return to Australia.

-He later told the ABC that he “probably won’t be home for Christmas”.
+He later told the ABC that he “probably won’t be home for Christmas” – and the rest of the delegation might leave the US without him.

+“I’m really happy all my staff are negative, so they can do what they like.
+If they wish to go home then they are most welcome to,” he said.

 It had been reported that Mr Joyce would meet Republican senator Ted Cruz and others while in the US.